Exploiting Missing Data Remediation Strategies using Adversarial Missingness Attacks: Differentiable Proxy Objectives for Missing Data Remediation

-We start by deriving the asymptotic form of the values imputed using mean imputation.
-By the weak law of large numbers, the imputed value of an unobserved entry in the $j$th column converges to the conditional mean of the $j$th variable given that this variable is observed, i.e. $\E[\Z_j \mid \Rb_j = 1]$.
+\paragraph{Mean Imputation} By the weak law of large numbers, the imputed value of an unobserved entry in the $j$th column converges to the conditional mean of the $j$th variable given that this variable is observed, i.e. $\E[\Z_j \mid \Rb_j = 1]$.
 This conditional expectation can be expressed in terms of the missingness mechanism as follows: